Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 Problem:

-A responsive site that uses color to communicate a welcoming and peaceful personality and which implements a flat site structure with consistent top bar navigation to direct the user flow towards course discovery and sign-up.
+A responsive site that communicates a welcoming and peaceful personality and which implements a flat site structure with consistent top bar navigation to direct the user flow towards course discovery and sign-up.

 An animated preview of the sign up for a class flow on the mobile site.